Why CTV is the MVP for Brands This Football Season

 > Linear TV | Linear TV is the same thing as traditional television viewing.
 Viewers can watch linear TV through cable or satellite services, or even through over-the-air broadcasts.

 > Audience-based TV | In audience-based TV, buyers use data from data-management platforms in order to target TV viewers.

 Now that you’re well versed in Connected TV terms and acronyms, why stop there?
-Sign up to our Connected TV Report below, a bi-weekly rundown of the latest CTV news, viewership statistics and growth trends, as well as insights directly from MNTN.
+Sign up for our Connected TV Report below, a bi-weekly rundown of the latest CTV news, viewership statistics and growth trends, as well as insights directly from MNTN.

 Subscribe to the report Apple, Amazon, NBC and more use to get their CTV news.